 Grow small bulb flowers

 Many bulb flowers like lilies, daffodils, crocus, aconite, iris and hyacinth are perennials that bloom every year, without having to be dug up or divided.
 The pure whites, sunny yellows, blush pinks and brilliant blues can be used to liven up any garden.
 What is more, they can be grown in small containers( especially the small bulbs), that’s a boon for apartment dwellers.
 These plants grow to a height of about 4 to 6 inches and thrive even in cold winters.
+You can find many of these flower bulbs online or at a local nursery.

 Attend flower shows